Alexwcjung/Fall2024/Answer Key.md

 2. How old was Messi when he first signed a contract with FC Barcelona?
 13
 3. Where did FC Barcelona sign Lionel Messi's first contract?
 On a napkin
 4. What is his biggest achievement?
 Winning the World Cup trophy
 5. Why is he famous around the world?
-He is known for his talent, as well as his kind and humble personality
+He is famous for his soccer skills, his humble and inspiring personality.

 ## Sentences with "to be" verbs:
 1. Messi is one of the most famous soccer players in the world.